jamitag/Know-Your-Geography/README.md

 Many attempts where made to change the relavant statement to no avail.
 After some time, it was discovered that the syntax within the array itself was faulty and was promptly fixed.
 The style of the array was derived from the 'Display Quiz Questions' section of this [Link](https://www.sitepoint.com/simple-javascript-quiz/).

 - <b>Issue</b>
-The clickable buttons on the homepage appear to have some styling around the top edges which cannot be removed at this time.
+The clickable buttons on the homepage appear to have some styling around the top edges which cannot be removed using 'text-decoration: none;'.

 - <b>Solution</b>
 This issue remains however, has no impact on the flow of the game or user experience.

 - <b>Issue</b>
-When an acnhor tag was added to the header, there was a purple underline beneath the text that wouldn't disapear using 'text-decoration: none'.
+When I applied an anchor tag to the header, there was a purple line beneath the text that wouldn't disappear using 'text-decoration: none'.

 - <b>Solution</b>
-I used a solution found [here](https://stackoverflow.com/questions/2789703/remove-blue-underline-from-link) which applied a styling to all anchor tags.
+I used a solution from a comment found [here](https://stackoverflow.com/questions/2789703/remove-blue-underline-from-link) which applied the 'text-decoration' styling to all anchor tags.
 There is only one anchor tag in this file therefore this solution worked fine however may not be useful for a more complex page with multiple links and styling options.

 ## Deployment
 The quiz was deployed with GitHub using the below steps: